EARnagram/lessons/sec1/js_constructor_functions/lesson/README.md

 > Let's build a couple more henchmen.

-What we've done is create a variable constructor so Arnold can mess with all these henchmen, puny or otherwise.
+What we've done is create a variable constructor to build henchmen with the same key names but different values.

 __What are some other properties we could add to our henchman constructor function?__

 #### Arnold, the Fear of Any Henchman - Referencing Other Objects